yanick/blog_entries/log-and-I18N/README.md

 ---
-title: Having fun with logging and I18N
-url: logging-and-I18N
-format: markdown
 created: 2011-01-01
 tags:
     - Perl
     - Log::Dispatchouli
     - Data::Localize
 ---

+# Having fun with logging and I18N

 I must confess, that [game I'm leasurely working on](http://babyl.dyndns.org/techblog/entry/perl-in-space) is nothing but a big